eshandas/django_project_template_mongo/README.md

 ### Tech Stack

-Following is the tech stack being used for demo_mongo project:
+Following is the tech stack being used for main project:

 * [Django 1.8] - The core Web Framework
 * [Django Rest Framework 3.3.3] - For creating REST APIs